-Ohio cousins indicted on charges of creating and selling child porn face a long life behind bars
+Police Say She Held Down a 2-Year-Old While Her Cousin Sexually Abused the Toddler — And it Gets Worse

 Richter intended to sell the videos, according to the indictment and other court records, the newspaper reported.

-“Richter provided the toddler to Fletcher with the knowledge that as a consequence of the transfer, the 2-year-old would be portrayed in child pornography,” said Benjamin C. Glassman, U.S. Attorney for the Southern District of Ohio, in a statement.
+“Richter provided the toddler to Fletcher with the knowledge that as a consequence of the transfer, the 2-year-old would be portrayed in child pornography,” said Benjamin C. Glassman, U.S. Attorney for the Southern District of Ohio, in a statement available online at the Department of Justice U.S. Attorney’s Office.
 “Offenses like those alleged here are among the most heinous, and most important, that we prosecute.
 We take seriously our duty and responsibility to keep children safe from those who would prey upon them.”

 If found guilty, the pair could spend a long time behind bars.